RyanJarv/msh/docs/README.local.md

                                                      | init then lines to json  | deploy if needed then json to http then destroy on EOF
 ```

+Unfinished but demonstrate remote to remote and remote to local.
 ```bash
                     msh remote ./app                             |
 deploy if needed then stdin lines to http then destroy stdin EOF |